COSC-499-W2025/capstone-project-team-19/README.md

 ```

 After arranging your files, zip the root folder (e.g., zip `my-workspace/` into `my-workspace.zip`) and provide that ZIP file path to the CLI when prompted.

+> **Note:**
+> Do not change the name of the ZIP folder, it should match the root folder exactly.
+> Local .git analysis will not work if the folder names do not match.

 ## Google Drive Integration